top of page

 We need to get it out like children do, yet in ways that won't damage relationships with others

 But just because we learn to censor and edit what gets verbally expressed doesn’t mean that we still don’t have the need, in order to return to and remain a happy and joyous person, for the regular self-expression that a young child spontaneously exudes.
 When it comes to taking a dump, we acknowledge and recognize that physical need and we provide the ongoing acceptance and encouragement of handling this need privately.
-However, in the arena of “taking a dump” with our emotions, for the most part, we have not acknowledged this ongoing need in our adulthood.
+However, when it comes to releasing our emotions, we have mostly failed to acknowledge this need in adulthood.

 Welcome to the world of emotional constipation that we think is "normal."